-The BSB University was created to help personalise the pupils' learning at the school and teach them skills that would not normally be offered through the National Curriculum.
+The BSB University was created to help personalise the pupils' learning at the school and teach them skills that would not normally be offered through the National Curriculum for England.

 Three times a year the pupils are offered a range of courses that they can choose from.
 The Key Stage 2 pupils are required to submit a letter of application outlining why they feel they should be accepted onto the course.